On this page:

 - Scholarships for Student Parents: The Women’s Center offers several scholarship each year.
 The Wilda Murray Ehrenfried Scholarship is intended to help provide funding for women with dependent children.

 The Women's Center prides itself on offering a space for everyone on campus to visit and use.
 We have created a friendly, feminist space dedicated to fostering community.
-The space, located inside 148 Millet Hall, has spaces for reading, conversation, and community-building.
+The space, located inside 148 Millet Hall, has areas for reading, conversation, and community-building.
 The Feminist Community and Reading Space offers an extensive library of historical and contemporary writings on women and gender-centered topics, as well as a self-service coffee and tea area.

 - Higher Education Recruitment Consortium (HERC) offers the largest database of higher education and related jobs in the world.
 It is a non-profit consortium of over 600 colleges, universities, hospitals, research labs, government agencies, and related non- and for-profit organizations.